ryan-prosser/ThinkfulBNB/README.md

 # Thinkfulbnb

+## Summary

 Thinkfulbnb is a vacation rental website that allows people to rent out their homes to people who are seeking short-term accommodations in that locale.
 Thinkfulbnb hosts rent out different kinds of properties, including single rooms, apartments, and unique living spaces such as yachts, houseboats, yurts, tiny houses, and even renovated medieval castles.

-For this assignment, you will implement Thinkfulbnb's landing page in HTML & CSS.
+This project focused on created a responsive webpage that changed with the size of the window it is viewed on.
+This was done with a focus on using flex boxes in HTML and CSS.

+## Technology

+- HTML
+- CSS

 ## Thinkfulbnb views